We're pleased to introduce our team. All of our staff have special experience and training in working with children.

 Marriage & Family Therapist

 Angela has her Masters Degree in Counseling Psychology from Santa Clara University and completed her Bachelors Degree in Psychology at Clark University in Massachusetts.
 She started her psychology career in 2006 working in group homes for children with acute behavioral and emotional needs.
 Since then she has worked as a case manager for teenage foster youth in group homes, and provided therapy to children, teens, parents, and families.
-She has worked with children and youth across diverse ethnic backgrounds, socioeconomic statuses, and sexual orientations.
+She has worked with children and youth across diverse ethnic backgrounds, socioeconomic statuses, sexual orientations, and gender identities.